 Chances are you won’t notice when your AC goes up or down one degree Fahrenheit.
-People usually aren’t aware of changes this small in temperature.
-Your AC can be a lot more efficient if you simply set it closer to the outside temperature.
+People usually aren’t aware of small changes in temperature.
+Your AC can be a lot more efficient if you simply adjust the temperature closer to the outside one.

 If it’s hot outside, an HVAC that is set to 75 degrees will use 18% more energy than one set that is set at 78 degrees.
 And when you set your system to 72 degrees then 39% more energy is being used than if it was set to 78 degrees.

 You’ll want to turn your AC up more when there is no one in your home.
 Which is why again programmable thermostats make controlling the temperature of your home super easy.

 9. Change Air Filters